EnvoProv/EnvoProv/REPORT.md

 * Installation of requested software/ technology stack
 * Ready-to-Deploy scripts for installation of bot.
 * Integrate the bot with help of slackapp with any team.
+* Easy to enter credentials of VM provider, use file upload feature to perform this action.
+User need not enter the credentials.

 ## Reflection on Development process and project